jisosomppi/log-analysis/salt/README.md

  - Fill your username and password for the readonlyREST basic authentication.

  If your firefox was already running once the script completed, you can test that everything works by browsing `localhost`, `logserver.local` or your IP.

+ *To get rid of the security warning, add the certificate `~/localCA.pem` to your Firefox certificates (automation is under research).*

 ![default_kibana](https://raw.githubusercontent.com/jisosomppi/log-analysis/master/images/default_kibana.png)